bytebrew/slope/README.md

 If you want to try, just download or clone the repository and use CMake to build (yes, we would appreciate if some one contribute automake scripts).
-If you want to contribute to Slope feel free to issue a pull request or suggest something directly to me at elvismtt@gmail.com.
+If you want to contribute to Slope feel free to issue a pull request.
+Your help and feedback will be appreciated.